sdat2/seager19/docs/MRes.md

 Scientific questions to be addressed include:

-- Can we replicate the results displayed in Seager et al. 2019?
+- Can we replicate the results displayed in S19?
 - How robust is the model to the parameters chosen?
 - Can the sensitivity of the model to the parameters be understood from the physical processes underlying it?
 - How skillful are different emulation functions at fitting input/output of the model?

 ## Skills learnt

 This project will be a good opportunity to learn about numerical solutions to differential equations [3, 4].
 From the rubric at <https://ai4er-cdt.esc.cam.ac.uk> this project would include the primary application areas of _Weather, Climate and Air Quality_, as well as touching on _Natural Hazards_ as this bias in CMIP will effect the frequency and intensity of tropical cyclones (and therefore their effects such as storm surges, as in my MSci thesis <https://bit.ly/msci-report>).
 The methodology of this project will primarily be within _2.
 Environmental modelling_.
 The model used is quite low down in the hierarchy of models, and so it will be much easier to demonstrate simple ML tools upon it.

-### Citations
+### MRes Citations

 [1] Seager,  R. et  al.  Strengthening  tropical  Pacific  zonal  sea  surface  temperature  gradient  consistent  with rising  greenhouse  gases, July 2019. <https://doi.org/10.1038/s41558-019-0505-x>.